 Ingredient Notes and Substitutions

-- Pumpkin puree – adds creaminess and classic pumpkin flavor to the oats.
-Make sure to use 100% pumpkin puree, not canned pumpkin pie filling.
-If you don’t have pumpkin puree on hand, you can use mashed sweet potato or butternut squash.
+- Pumpkin puree: Adds creaminess and a rich flavor.
+Be sure to use 100% pumpkin puree, not canned pie filling.
+If you don’t have the puree on hand, you can use mashed sweet potato or butternut squash.
+Use any leftover pumpkin puree to make our pumpkin oatmeal cookies.

 Recipe Variations

-- Make it crunch: for added flavor and texture, add chopped nuts (walnuts, pecans, almonds) or chocolate chips to the batter after blending.
+For additional flavor and texture, add chopped nuts (walnuts, pecans, almonds) to the batter after blending. - Include healthy add-ins.

-- Add ¼ cup of shredded carrots to the batter for a fun twist.
-The carrots will add sweetness and moisture to the oats.
+Add ¼ cup of shredded carrots to the batter for a delicious twist.
+The carrots add sweetness and moisture, too - Adjust the sweetness.

-Wondering what to serve with pumpkin baked oats?
-Well, baked pumpkin oatmeal is a complete breakfast on its own!
-It is packed with protein, fiber, and healthy carbs.
+Wondering what to serve with pumpkin baked oatmeal?
+It’s a complete breakfast on its own, packed with protein, fiber, and healthy carbs.
 However, if you want to add more toppings, here are some ideas:

 - Fresh fruit: diced apples, chopped bananas, or berries.